Organizing by neighborhood

 Step 3: Prepare as a neighborhood

-• Develop your radio communications plan with our Radio Working Group and test it.
+Develop your communications plan laid out in Communications and then test it.

 Have a party and celebrate!